White House takes up fight against 'back-stabbing' Trudeau

 At a rare solo news conference before heading to Asia, Trump said he pressed for the G-7 countries to eliminate all tariffs, trade barriers and subsidies in their trading practices.
 He reiterated his longstanding view that the U.S. has been taken advantage of in global trade, adding, "We're like the piggy bank that everybody's robbing, and that ends."

-Navarro appeared on "Fox News Sunday" and Kudlow was on CNN's "State of the Union."
+Navarro appeared on "Fox News Sunday," and Kudlow was on CNN's "State of the Union" and CBS' "Face the Nation" and Harper spoke on Fox's "Sunday Morning Futures."

 Lucey reported from Singapore and Thomas from Washington.